Finkeldie/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 ![Gem Farm setup screen](../docimages/gem-farm-screen.png)

-The screenshot may differ from what you see as `IC Script Hub` is still in active development.
+The screenshot is indicative only as `IC Script Hub` is going through rapid development right now.

 ### Level Champions with Fkeys?